- ~1989 - World Championship 100km Team Time Trial :: 4th

 He appeared in two Olympic games: as part of the 9th Team Pursuit in the 1988 Olympic Games in Seoul, South Korea, and as part of the 6th Team Pursuit in the 1996 Olympic Games in Atlanta.
 McCarthy was 1987 Pan American Games Champion in team pursuit; the 1990 World Championship Bronze Medalist in amateur pursuit; 1992 World Professional Cycling Pursuit Champion; and 1995 World Champion Bronze Medalist in team pursuit.
 His numerous championship appearances include participation as a member of the 1989 World Championship 100 km team, with which he registered fourth place in a time trial.
 He was Goodwill Games Champion in track in 1998, the final year in which he rode competitively.

 McCarthy has raced for the GS Mengoni USA amateur cycling team, as well as for teams sponsored by Sunkyong/SKC, Celestial Seasons, Subaru-Montgomery and Saturn.

 He now works in the financial services field in San Francisco as a sales trader who initiates stock transactions for institutional clients.

-(Courtesy - Unknown Source/TBD)
+(Courtesy - Unknown Source)